Welcome to today's edition of the Rush 24-7 podcast.

 Did you hear that?

-Sayao suffered damage to his very brain cells.
+Sayow suffered damage to his very brain cells.

-That's what Jim Avila said.
+That's what Jim Abela said.

-Sayao suffered damage to his very brain cells.
+Sayo suffered damage to his very brain cells.

 And now he's obviously the highest profile NFL player to scientifically linked suicide because of repeated blows to the head.

-the fallout from this.
+You watch now the fallout from this.

-Federal regulators for the first time are laying out rules for the first time.
+Federal regulators, for the first time, are laying out rules for the first time.

 This is from the AP.